The Presenter Information Guide (PDF printable version) provides detailed information for Prospective Speakers.

 Presentation Content Tied to ECCE Relevance

-- Recognize individual social responsibility within a larger community
+- Recognizing the social responsibility of the individual within a larger community

-- Practice awareness of and respect for the diversity of cultures and peoples in this country and in the world
+- Practicing awareness of and respect for the diversity of cultures and peoples in this country and in the world

-- Reflect on the ways involvement, leadership, and respect for community occur at the local, regional, national, or international levels
+- Reflecting on the ways involvement, leadership, and respect for community occur at the local, regional, national, or international levels

-- Engage in open-minded and ethical decision-making and action
+- Engaging in open-minded and ethical decision-making and action

-- Distinguish the possibilities and limitations of social change
+- Distinguishing the possibilities and limitations of social change

 Audience Engagement Component